 Around 100 different copies of Rose's outfit were made.
-It started out with soft summery colors and as the movie progressed it became grayer and eventually blood red.
-The change in the outfits were so subtle that it was barely noticeable.
+This started out with soft summery colors, and as the movie progressed, this became grayer and eventually blood red.
+The change in the outfits were so subtle that this was barely noticeable.

 Centralia, Pennsylvania was the inspiration for the movie adaptation of the game Silent Hill.
-In researching the different elements of Silent Hill, screenwriter Roger Avary came across the town of Centralia, Pennsylvania, an almost abandoned town with a 40 year old coal fire burning underneath it.
+In researching the different elements of Silent Hill, screenwriter Roger Avary came across the town of Centralia, Pennsylvania, an almost abandoned town with a 40-year-old coal fire burning underneath there.
 Centralia planted the seed for what developed into the cinematic version of the town of Silent Hill.

 In the beginning of the film, when Rose is running frantically trying to find Sharon, She runs through a tunnel.
 On the tunnel walls is graffiti that says the name "Cheryl".
 Cheryl is the original name of Sharon from the video game.

 One of the stores visible in the movie version of Silent Hill is called "M.T.
 Rooms" - An inside joke referring to the fact that in both the film and the games, most of the structures are mere facades with nothing behind them (Empty Rooms).

 Due to the nature of the Silent Hill film and the fact that Jodelle Ferland was only 10 years old at the time of filming, writer Roger Avary apologized to her parents should she have had any signs of mental trauma.

 Dancer/choreographer Roberto Campanella not only played as creatures Pyramid Head, the tortured Janitor, and Colin (the janitor from 30 years ago), he was also movement coordinator for all of the creatures and oversaw how they performed the movements for their respective characters (i.e. Grey Child, Dark Nurses and Armless Man).